Generic name: nitroglycerin [ NYE-troe-GLI-ser-in ]

 How should I use Nitromist?

-Keep this medicine on hand at all times in case of an angina attack.
+If you use Nitromist on a regular schedule to prevent angina, do not stop using it suddenly or you could have a severe attack of angina.
+Keep this medicine on hand at all times.
 Get your prescription refilled before you run out of medicine completely.

 What happens if I miss a dose?